danielnivia/IntrotoIM/Feb1/README.md

 However, I did not took into account how it would fit in my drawing that I had drawn.
 Therefore, I decided to only do the eighth notes and adjusted the parameters to fit inside the drawing.
 In general drawing musical notes is very challenging and in my final code I need to clean and comment it as clear as possible in order to follow the steps.
 Below is the pre final result of my drawing.

 ![potrait1-06](potrait1-06.jpg)

+Jan 31:
+I just eliminated the grid that I had with white strokes and cleaned up the comments I had for each of the sections.
+The final version of my potrait it is shown at the beginning of the file.